 Dardenne Prairie is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Dardenne Prairie’s overall crime rate is lower than average for the country.

 The most common language spoken in Dardenne Prairie is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Korean.